Who was the Pharaoh of the Exodus?

 Question: "Who was the Pharaoh of the Exodus?"

-Answer: The name most commonly associated with the Pharaoh of the Exodus is Ramses (often spelled as Ramesses).
+Answer: The name most commonly associated with the Pharaoh of the Exodus is Ramses (often spelled as Ramesses or Rameses).
 This is the name used in movies such as The Ten Commandments, The Prince of Egypt, and Exodus: Gods and Kings.
 While this connection may be common in pop culture, the Bible doesn’t give an explicit name for this ruler.
 Determining exactly who the Pharaoh of the Exodus was isn’t something answerable using Scripture alone.

 An additional difficulty in naming the Pharaoh of the Exodus is that Egyptian history is erratic and notoriously unreliable.
 Archaeologists note that Egyptian records often overlap, contradict each other’s dates, and leave out major historical events.
 This is especially true if the events are unflattering to the reigning Pharaoh.
 Determining the time period when Jewish slaves would have been held in Egypt, then, becomes trickier than simply comparing Egyptian records to non-Egyptian records.
 In order to harmonize the book of Exodus, Egyptian history, and secular archaeology, one has to be open-minded about potential dates for the events recorded in all three sources.